return42/sphkerneldoc/linux_src_doc/kernel/sched/core_c.rst

 1 if the process was woken up, 0 if it was already running.

-It may be assumed that this function implies a write memory barrier before changing the task state if and only if any tasks are woken up.
+This function executes a full memory barrier before accessing the task state.

 .. _`preempt_notifier_register`: